 Both the 1.0 ALC and 2.0 Coach Training Programs include 3.5 hours of one-on-one mentor coaching through your coach-client overviews.
 You will schedule your overviews throughout your training, with your trainer.
 Your coach trainer will review a recording of your coaching according to the core competencies set out by the ICF, and you will receive feedback to incorporate into your next coaching session.
 These one-to-one mentor coaching sessions set the stage for group mentor coaching.

 Coach Training EDU also offers mentor coaching in small groups.
 Group sizes range between 4 to 8 coaches, and a new mentor group starts approximately every 3 months.
 Groups meet once a week for an hour.
 During the group meeting, you will get a chance to both give and receive feedback.
 Everyone in the group will take turns playing their coaching recordings, and you will all provide insights, feedback, and ideas to one another.

 Most coaches start group mentor coaching within a few months of finishing their initial training (the 1.0 Academic Life Coach Training Program).
 The idea is for you to have a client (or clients) that you are working with and that you can record coaching sessions with.

-Group mentor coaching can be added on to your 1.0 level training for an additional $900, or both your 1.0 and 2.0 levels trainings for $400.
+Group mentor coaching can be added on to your training for $500.